 Welcome!
-I am so glad you have taken an interest in our team.
-We at the Michigan Clinical Outcomes Research and Reporting Program (MCORRP) feel very fortunate to be a part of this effort, and I am sure in this report you will learn why.
+I feel very fortunate to be a part of the effort to study and improve healthcare.
 I am very proud of the group of dedicated team members you will meet in these pages.
-The MCORRP family has grown dramatically, from a single faculty member, our founding director Kim Eagle, to the current 20 staff, 11 U of M faculty and 11 international affiliated faculty, as you will see in this, our 21st Annual Report!
+The MCORRP family has grown dramatically, from a single faculty member, our founding director Kim Eagle, to the current 16 staff, 11 U of M faculty, 7 nationwide visiting faculty and 10 international affiliated faculty, as you will see in this, our 23rd Annual Report!
 Our team is proof that you can have fun and do great work.
 You should come visit!

 The MCORRP program that brings the most enrichment to our year, however, is the summer student internship.
 We have seen this grow from a single student, to a well-organized, eight-week program.
-This past year, our whole team participated in mentoring 10 returning undergraduate students, 20 new undergrads, and 5 medical students.
-Their energy and productivity are not only a major contributor to our research effort, but bring enthusiasm that infuses our entire operation.
+This past year, our whole team participated in mentoring 10 returning undergraduate students, and 25 new undergraduate students.
+Their energy and productivity are not only a major contributor to our research effort but bring enthusiasm that infuses our entire operation.
 The summer student internship, organized and run by students, provides them with a research, clinical, and health care quality improvement opportunity that is second to none.
 (Please refer to the summer internship section for more details).

 I am both humbled and proud of what we have accomplished at MCORRP over the past several decades.
 Dr. Eagle had a vision to build a robust outcomes research laboratory that has not only been realized but has become so much more than we had all anticipated when this endeavor began.